Housing and Residential Life

 At this time, only residents who live in the hall are permitted entry to the hall.
 Residents are allowed to have one other resident of the hall visit their room.
 When someone else is present, masks are required to be worn correctly at all times.

 How do I cancel if I am not coming to Pullman?

 Our dining centers, espresso locations, and food services across campus will be open with reduced capacities, wellness checks, physical distancing, no-touch payment options, and increased cleaning protocols.
 Our goal is that you have access to a delicious and healthy menu, so we plan to provide a mix of hot and cold options and a robust grab-and-go selection.
 Students are encouraged to download the GETFood app or order online to utilize food pick-up.

 Cougs Feeding Cougs and food pantries will still be available for those needing assistance.

 What is WSU doing if a student in the residence halls tests positive for COVID-19 or is a known close contact of someone who has COVID-19?

 Students who have been identified as testing positive for COVID-19 or identified through contact tracing as a known close contact of someone who has COVID-19 are relocated into sequester housing.
-If their regular room has a private bathroom, they may be able to sequester in place, however this is not guaranteed.
 Students are added to a special sequester meal plan at no additional cost and can order food delivery to their room three times daily.
 Health officials remotely check on each sequestered student daily, and each student must remain in sequester until they are individually cleared by health officials to exit sequester housing.
 Common spaces and touch-points at the outgoing location are sanitized by professional custodial staff.

 Support information for students in sequester can be found on the quarantine resources page.